RiyazAryan/RestAPInews/README.md

     "preferences":"entertainment"
     }

-It has validations for invalid inputs.# RestAPInews
+It has validations for invalid inputs.
+# News-API-with-Register-Login